sofiaruiz/CMSI387/Homework/Homework02/homework02.md

 # Homework 02

-2. This would be a bug because the state could change between getSeatsRemaining() being called and getCashOnHand() being called.
-This would make the variables seatsRemaining and cashOnHand refer to two completely different states, instead of the same state as intended.
+2. This would be a bug because if the state changes between the time getSeatsRemaining() is called and getCashOnHand() is called then seatsRemaining would refer to a different state than cashOnHand, instead of both variables referring to the same state as intended.